Watkins/Bennett Area Vision Study

 If you missed the first virtual public meeting held on Dec.
 9, 2020, you can view the recording below.
 Download the visual slides here.

 The first survey was held with the Dec.
 9, 2020 virtual public meeting.
 Thank you for your feedback about the study and your ideas for the future of the study area.
 Responses to the survey are summarized in the Survey #1 Results report.
 We got some great feedback and your comments helped inform the draft land use concepts that will be presented at the upcoming Virtual Open House.

-The area south of I-70 from Watkins to Bennett needs a vision for the future.
-Guided growth is important to meet the needs of future communities and residents.
-This long-range planning effort is recommended by the County’s Comprehensive Plan - a document that envisions what we want our County to be like in the future, and charts a course to get there.
+The area south of I-70 from Watkins to Bennett needs a vision for the future, and guided growth is crucial to meeting the needs of future communities and residents.
+This long-range planning effort is supported by the County’s Comprehensive Plan, a document that envisions what we want our County to be like in the future and charts a course for how to get there.

 Your voice matters.
-The County wants input, feedback and information from residents, landowners and business owners to help shape the discussion and develop a vision for future land use and zoning - elements that are the foundation a community is built upon.
+We're requesting input, feedback and information from residents, landowners and business owners to help shape the discussion and develop a vision for future land use and zoning regulations that will shape our communities for years to come.

-The population of Arapahoe County is expected to exceed 800,000 by 2040 and this area is in the direct path of potential eastward expansion of the Denver metro area.
-This area also includes three different jurisdictions including unincorporated Arapahoe County, City of Aurora and Town of Bennett.
-All three of these jurisdictions have plans for future development that differ in extent and character.
-This effort will bring a cohesive and shared vision for the future of the area driven by community input and jurisdictional planning efforts.
+The population of Arapahoe County is expected to exceed 800,000 by 2040, and the Watkins-Bennet area is in the direct path of potential eastward expansion of the Denver metro area.
+This area also includes three different jurisdictions, including unincorporated Arapahoe County, City of Aurora and Town of Bennett.
+All three of these jurisdictions have differing plans for future development.
+This effort will bring a cohesive and shared vision for the future of the area, driven by community input and jurisdictional planning efforts.

 With input from residents, landowners and businesses in the area, a final vision plan will be presented for community support and approval by the Planning Commission.